Alo Yoga High-Waisted Airbrush Review

 Our Analysis and Test Results

-The Alo Yoga High-Waisted Airbrush is made with an 87% polyester and 13% spandex blend.
+The Alo Yoga High-Waisted Airbrush is made with an 87% polyester and a 13% spandex blend.
 These tights are available in XXS to XL sizes.
 The XXS size is a nice option, helping petite yogis find something in the women's section and not the girls.
-These leggings are not currently available in Plus sizes though.
-If you need extended sizing options, check out the Prana Pillar line.
-They have 1-3X sizes for their leggings, pants, and capris, along with Short, Regular and Tall inseams in their pants.
-Some of the color options in this legging are "glossy," with a distinct sheen to them.
+At the time of this writing, these leggings are not currently available in Plus sizes.
+Some of the color options in this legging are "glossy," with a distinct sheen.
 We tested a non-glossy color, but it still had a bit of shine to it.

-One thing to keep in mind with this pair is that the lighter colors will show moisture.
-We tested these in a gunmetal gray option, and our sweat showed up on them (as it does on most gray pants).
-This wouldn't be a problem if you only sweated around your ankles, but since that's not where people usually sweat you can see why it might be a problem!
-Choose a darker color or black if you know that you sweat a lot in class no matter the temperature.
+One thing to keep in mind with this pair, and really any yoga pant, is that lighter colors show moisture.
+We tested these in a rosewood pink option, and our sweat showed up on them (as it does on most light-colored pants).
+Our recommendation is to choose a darker color if you plan to use them during a sweaty class (unless you simply aren't bothered by sweat stains).

 Ease of Movement

-This pair earned top marks for ease of movement.
-We never felt restricted in any pose, and we easily flowed through our practice in them.
+This pair the highest score for ease of movement.
+We never felt restricted or uncomfortable in any pose, easily flowing through our practice.

-Like many other yoga brands, Alo has priced their Airbrush leggings on the higher end ($82).
+Like many other yoga brands, Alo has priced their Airbrush leggings on the higher end.
 If you're looking for something substantially cheaper but which still performs well, the 90 Degree by Reflex High Waist Powerflex is an excellent option.
-It retails for only $30 and is our Best Buy winner.
+It retails for much less and is our value winner two years in a row.